quambene/payeng/README.md

 Correctness and completeness is ensured by exhaustive unit testing.
 Test data are included in the tests itself or in the `test_data` directory.
 Run all tests as described above.

-The input format and data type of the `transactions.csv` file is ensured via the helper type `CheckedTransaction`.
+The input format and data types of the `transactions.csv` file are validated via the helper type `CheckedTransaction`.

 Errors are parsed to stderr via `anyhow`.
 If an error occurs processing is aborted; the output file will remain empty.
 Safety relevant errors are handled by typed errors via `thiserror`.
 Error scenarios are validated by `match`ing the relevant error type in unit testing.